WaltDisneyWorld/RobloxGen/README.md

 ## What is this?
 This project allows you to create ROBLOX accounts really fast, all you have to do is solve a captcha and the backend creates and saves a new account!

+## What is this for?
+You can use these accounts for exploiting or botting.

 ## Requirements
 Node.JS and npm